afadxb/crypto/README.md

   - Use `POSITION_SIZE_USD`, `MAX_PAIR_EXPOSURE_USD`, and `MAX_TOTAL_EXPOSURE_USD` to scale absolute risk up or down without changing signal logic.

 Adjust these values in your `.env` file to suit your risk tolerance and market conditions.

+## Trading parameter reference

+- `TRADING_INTERVAL`: Sleep between cycles in seconds (default `3600`).
+Keep this aligned with the bar interval to avoid reprocessing the same candle too frequently.
+- `POSITION_SIZE_USD`: Target notional per new entry in USD terms.
+Lower this to reduce per-trade exposure; raise it to size up.
+- `OHLC_INTERVAL`: Minute interval for Kraken OHLC fetches (default `60`).
+Must match the timeframe you’re evaluating; changing it also changes how indicators are computed.
+- `LIMIT_SLIPPAGE_PCT`: Percentage added/subtracted from the signal price when submitting limit orders (default `0.0005`, i.e., 0.05%).
+Increase for more conservative fills; decrease to chase fills.
+- `MAX_PAIR_EXPOSURE_USD`: Cap on total LONG exposure per pair in USD terms.
+New orders that would exceed this are skipped.
+- `MAX_TOTAL_EXPOSURE_USD`: Global cap on aggregate LONG exposure across all pairs.
+Orders that would breach the cap are skipped.
+-